-The first REFCURSOR contains the name of a cursor (employees) that contains all employees who work in a department within the range specified by the caller.
+The first REFCURSOR contains the name of a cursor (employees) that contains all employees who work in a department in the range specified by the caller.

 The second REFCURSOR contains the name of a cursor (departments) that contains all of the departments in the range specified by the caller.

-In this example, instead of returning a single REFCURSOR, the function returns a SETOF REFCURSOR (which means 0 or more REFCURSORS).
-One other important difference is that the libpq program should not expect a single REFCURSOR in the result set, but should expect two rows, each of which will contain a single value (the first row contains the name of the employees cursor, and the second row contains the name of the departments cursor).
+In this example, instead of returning a single REFCURSOR, the function returns a SETOF REFCURSOR, which means 0 or more REFCURSORS.
+One other important difference is that the libpq program must not expect a single REFCURSOR in the result set.
+It must expect two rows, each of which contains a single value.
+The first row contains the name of the employees cursor, and the second row contains the name of the departments cursor.

 As in the previous example, you can use PQexec() and PQgetvalue() to call the SPL function:

-If you call getEmpsAndDepts(20, 30), the server will return a cursor that contains all employees who work in department 20 or 30, and a second cursor containing the description of departments 20 and 30.
+If you call getEmpsAndDepts(20, 30), the server returns a cursor that contains all employees who work in department 20 or 30 and a second cursor containing the description of departments 20 and 30.

-Advanced Server's array binding functionality allows you to send an array of data across the network in a single round-trip.
+EDB Postgres Advanced Server's array binding functionality allows you to send an array of data across the network in a single round trip.
 When the back end receives the bulk data, it can use the data to perform insert or update operations.

-Details of PQprepare() can be found in the prepared statement section.
+You can find details of PQprepare() in the prepared statement section.

-The following functions can be used to perform bulk operations:
+You can use the following functions to perform bulk operations:

 PQBulkStart() initializes bulk operations on the server.
 You must call this function before sending bulk data to the server.
 PQBulkStart() initializes the prepared statement specified in stmtName to receive data in a format specified by paramFmts.

-PQexecBulk() is used to supply data (paramValues) for a statement that was previously initialized for bulk operation using PQBulkStart().
+Use PQexecBulk() to supply data (paramValues) for a statement that was previously initialized for bulk operation using PQBulkStart().

-This function can be used more than once after PQBulkStart() to send multiple blocks of data.
-See the example for more details.
+You can use this function more than once after PQBulkStart() to send multiple blocks of data.

 This function completes the current bulk operation.
-You can use the prepared statement again without re-preparing it.
+You can use the prepared statement again without preparing it again.

 Alternatively, you can use the PQexecBulkPrepared() function to perform a bulk operation with a single function call.
-PQexecBulkPrepared() sends a request to execute a prepared statement with the given parameters, and waits for the result.
+PQexecBulkPrepared() sends a request to execute a prepared statement with the given parameters and waits for the result.
 This function combines the functionality of PQbulkStart(), PQexecBulk(), and PQBulkFinish().
-When using this function, you are not required to initialize or terminate the bulk operation; this function starts the bulk operation, passes the data to the server, and terminates the bulk operation.
+When using this function, you don't need to initialize or terminate the bulk operation.
+This function starts the bulk operation, passes the data to the server, and terminates the bulk operation.

 Specify a previously prepared statement in the place of stmtName.
-Commands that will be used repeatedly will be parsed and planned just once, rather than each time they are executed.
+Commands that are used repeatedly are parsed and planned just once, rather than each time they're executed.